In-Distribution and Out-of-Distribution Self-supervised ECG Representation Learning for Arrhythmia Detection: Results and Discussions

 \subsection{SSL Method Performance}

 In this section, we conduct an extensive experiment to obtain a comprehensive evaluation on the performance of SSL methods for ECG-based arrhythmia detection.
 Based on the results from our data distribution analysis (Section~\ref{app:data_distribution_analysis}) we use cross-dataset training and testing with Chapman and PTB-XL (train sets) used for training, while PTB-XL, Chapman, and Ribeiro datasets are used for testing.
+To follow a fair comparison between different methods and evaluate only the impact of the self-supervised aspect of the models, we use a standard encoder (xResNet1d50) throughout all of these studies.
 Our findings indicate that each of the SSL methods exhibit unique strengths and weaknesses, providing valuable insights into the performance of these approaches for ECG-based arrhythmia detection in ID and OOD settings.

-Table~\ref{tab:best_F1_scores} presents the results, for the experiments conducted on the PTB-XL, Chapman, and Ribeiro datasets using each SSL method, as well as the results of training the models using a fully supervised model.
-As evident by the results, across all datasets, the performance of the SSL methods outperform that of fully supervised training.
+Table~\ref{tab:best_F1_scores} presents the results for the \textit{highest} f1 scores obtained across all augmentation parameters and settings described in Sections III-C and III-D, respectively.
+In addition to individual augmentations, we also explored various combinations of augmentations.
+While combining augmentations were consistently among the strong performers, they did not show a clear advantage over the best \textit{individual} augmentations, and therefore were not shown in the table.
+As evident by the results, across all datasets, the performance of the SSL methods outperforms that of fully supervised training.
 These findings suggest that SSL methods have significant potential for learning ECG representations and can be effectively leveraged for arrhythmia classification after finetuning.